-The middle frame shows a collapsed view of the various layers of the currently selected packet.
+The bottom-left pane shows a collapsed view of the various layers of the currently selected packet.
 The hardware layers are listed first, and then the Data Link and Networking layers, and finally the protocol itself.
-The bottom frame shows the hexadecimal contents of the packet.
+The bottom-right pane shows the hexadecimal contents of the packet.

-When a layer in the middle pane is selected, the data representing that layer will be highlighted in the bottom pane.
-Individual fields within this layer can be selected further, which reduces the corresponding selection in the bottom pane.
+When a layer in the bottom-left pane is selected, the data representing that layer will be highlighted in the bottom-right pane.
+Individual fields within this layer can be selected further, which reduces the corresponding selection in the bottom-right pane.